halcy/Mastodon.py/docs/index.rst

         to_file = 'pytooter_usercred.secret'
     )

+Note that this won't work when using 2FA - you'll have to use OAuth, in that case.
 To post, create an actual API instance:

 .. code-block:: python